BAZBOT123/js-dom-browser-intro/README.md

 ![JS](./browser.png)

+## Learning Objectives
+* Include JavaScript in an HTML page using a script tag
+* Use the Developer Tools Console to debug JavaScript
+* Explain some of the differences between running JavaScript in the Browser vs Node.

 ## Including JavaScript with a Web Page
 Like with CSS, we can include our JavaScript directly within our web page: